 Shake ’em, wash ’em, swat ’em with a broom.
 Give them the toughest cleaning they can take.
 They’re your front line against tracked-in dirt—so keep them clean enough to function at peak efficiency.
 Make sure you know these 16 cleaning hacks professional house cleaners use.

-Fabrics that have absorbed a winter’s worth of dirt, body oil, and germs will need a deep cleaning to get them ready for another year of wear—and for that close inspection by your relaxing guests.
+Fabrics that have absorbed a winter’s worth of dirt, body oil, and germs will need a deep spring cleaning to get them ready for another year of wear—and for that close inspection by your relaxing guests.
 When you’re shampooing carpets or cleaning upholstery with a rented carpet cleaner, practice first in an unobtrusive area to make sure you have the knack of the machine and that the treatment won’t discolor fabrics or cause dyes to run.
 Move furniture just slightly—not out of the room or against the wall, as the old rules dictated—and place the legs of each piece back on top of small wax paper squares after shampooing.
 The wax paper will protect your carpet and keep the furniture legs from getting wet as the carpet dries.
 Open the windows to speed the drying process, which can take a day or more.
 If you’re not the furniture-shifting and machine-renting type, use a professional carpet and upholstery cleaner, or try these 17 homemade carpet stain removers.

 To protect the floors in your kitchen from another year of wear and tear, wax or apply a sealer following label directions.
 The simplest method: Use a combination wash-and-wax floor cleaner.
 No-wax floors don’t need a polishing treatment, but an occasional makeover will keep them looking fresher and add a protective buffer that could help them last longer.
 Use a floor cleaner that cleans, shines, or both.
 If you have wood floors, move furniture and rugs aside, then apply a wood cleaner and either liquid or paste polish to clean and add a new wax coating.
 Here are 11 more spots you should never skip when spring cleaning.